mipt-pdris/kubernetes_example/README.md

 minikube start
 kubectl config use-context minikube
 ```

+Use `minikube dashboard` to see what happens with kubernetes in your browser.

 1. Create postgres pod, service and persistent volume with configuration `postgres.yaml`:\
 `kubectl create -f kube/postgres.yaml`
 2. Package application into jar:\